 Kraft Heinz to increase marketing, sees supply chain savings of $2 bln by 2024

-Shares in Chicago-based Kraft Heinz jumped 3.5% in premarket trading.
-The company said it expects third-quarter net sales growth in the mid-single digit range versus last year.
-This compares with analysts' expectations of a 2.5% decline in sales, according to Refinitiv data.
-Kraft Heinz also forecast high-single-digit quarterly adjusted core earnings growth and mid-single-digit full-year adjusted core earnings growth.

-Packaged food companies like Kraft Heinz and Campbell Soup CPB.N that market tinned food and salty snacks have for years faced a perception that their products are unhealthy.
-At the same time, the industry is battling aggressive competition from cheaper private label brands from Walmart WMT.N and Kroger KR.N.
+Packaged food companies like Kraft Heinz and Campbell Soup CPB.N that market canned food and salty snacks have for years faced a perception that their products are unhealthy.
+At the same time, the industry is battling aggressive competition from cheaper private-label brands from Walmart WMT.N and Kroger KR.N.

+The company expects third-quarter net sales growth in the mid-single-digit range versus last year, beating analysts' expectations of a 2% increase in sales, according to Refinitiv data.
+The highly leveraged company, whose debt pile was $27 billion at the end of last year, also said it will reduce net leverage to about four times EBITDA by the end of this year.
+At the end of the second quarter, the company's net leverage ratio was 4.2 times EBITDA.

+Fueled by shoppers in lockdowns buying more packaged food, Kraft Heinz forecast high-single-digit quarterly adjusted core earnings growth and mid-single-digit full-year adjusted core earnings growth.
+Patricio said sales growth has slowed from that early peak, but is still faster than last year.
+"That first period was a big competitive advantage because we had a big spike in consumption when people (were) panicky and stocking up products at home."

-The company has begun streamlining its supply chain, Patricio said, and is trying to build better relationships with suppliers - many of whom have in the past been critical about Kraft Heinz's culture under the management of cost-focused private equity firm 3G Capital.
+The company has begun streamlining its supply chain, Patricio said, and is trying to build better relationships with suppliers - many of whom have been critical about Kraft Heinz's culture under the management of cost-focused private equity firm 3G Capital.

 "When you cut costs too much, actually your costs increase because you lose efficiencies," Patricio said.
 Kraft Heinz will continue to reduce costs but doesn't need to be as aggressive if it can work with factories, transportation and logistics companies to preserve margins by being more productive.